 The short answer, with caveats, is “absolutely.”
 If you take a look around at any leading ESL job boards, you will notice that a large majority of employers – from Thailand to Greece to Argentina and online as well – list TEFL/TESOL certification as either a requirement or a preference.

 Especially at the higher end of the ESL pay scale, hiring managers will often not even consider a candidate that does not present a TESOL certificate with his or her application – it goes straight into the garbage bin.
-Finding employment in the most competitive job markets without a TESOL certificate is virtually impossible.
+Finding employment in the most competitive job markets without a TESOL certificate is virtually impossible (for international schools or universities often a CELTA is required).

 A 120-hour TESOL course will open up the following job opportunities that you cannot access (or will have more difficulty accessing) without one: